 Astrophobia is the fear of the stars, outer space, and the night sky.
 It may also be related to an intense fear of aliens.
-Astrophobia is a specific phobia, meaning a person experiences irrational and intense fear and panic related to a specific object or situation.
+Astrophobia is a specific phobia, an irrational and intense fear triggered by exposure to or thoughts about a particular object or situation.

 Symptoms of Astrophobia